iamme24cl/Recipes/README.md

 # Recipes
 > This application manages recipes and ingredients for an account.
 User is also able to review and rate other recipes.

 ## Table of Contents
 * [General Info](#general-information)
 * [Technologies Used](#technologies-used)
 * [Usage](#usage)
 * [Project Status](#project-status)
 * [Contact](#contact)

-## General Information
-- Create, update and delete transactions.
-- I built this application to practice DOM manipulation with my JavaScript skills, and fethcing data from a backend API.

 ## Technologies Used
 Ruby on Rails